rector / jack

 vendor/bin/jack breakpoint

 This ensures upgrades stay on your radar without overwhelming you.
-No more "oops, our dependencies are three years old" moments!
+No more "oops, our 30 dependencies are 5 years old" moments!

 2. Open up Next Versions

-This "opens up" versions without forcing updates.
-If no blockers exist, Composer will upgrade to the next version.
+If no blockers exist, Composer will update packages to their next version.

 vendor/bin/jack open-versions --limit 3